mirage/mirage-www/tmpl/blog/2014-in-review.md

 <img src="/graphics/opam-unique-packages-20141231" style="float:right; padding: 5px" width="250px" />

 The [OPAM](https://opam.ocaml.org) package manager continued to be the frontend for all Mirage tools, with releases of libraries happening [regularly](http://openmirage.org/releases).
 Because of the modular nature of Mirage code, most of the libraries can also be used as normal Unix-based libraries, meaning that we aren't just limited to Mirage users but can benefit from the entire OCaml community.
+The graph to the right shows the growth of the total package database since the project started to give you a sense of how much activity there is.

 The major [OPAM 1.2](http://opam.ocaml.org/blog/opam-1-2-0-release/) also added a number of new features that made Mirage code easier to develop, including a [Git-based library pinning workflow](http://opam.ocaml.org/blog/opam-1-2-pin/) that works superbly with GitHub, and [easier Travis integration](http://opam.ocaml.org/blog/opam-1-2-travisci/) for continuous integration.
 [Nik Sultana](https://github.com/niksu) also improved the [is-mirage-broken](https://github.com/mirage/is-mirage-broken/tree/master/logs) to give us a cron-driven prod if a library update caused an end-to-end failure in building the Mirage website or other self-hosted infrastructure.